On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Section E: Additional details about the simulation

 \subsection{Additional simulation results}

-We display simulation results for the proxy estimators with order 4,5,7, and 8 order interactions.
+For the methods oracle, NUCA, and proxy, we plot the histograms of regrets for each sample size in Figure \ref{fig:3-way-histogram}.
+We plot the difference in regret between NUCA and proxy in Figure \ref{fig:regret differences}.
+In addition, we display simulation results for the proxy estimators with order 4,5,7, and 8 order interactions.
 Specifically, over the 1000 iterations, we plot histograms of the regrets of each of the methods alongside the regrets of the NUCA estimator.
 The results are depicted in Figure \ref{fig: 4578}.
 For the most part, all seem to perform similarly, with the order 4 and 5 interaction estimators performing slightly worse than the order 7 and 8 interaction estimators.